 NYU Project DCLT Welcomes You to Fall 2016!

 Visit our brand new Startalk Website to download culturally important stories for learning Chinese, along with ideas for teaching them.
 These beautifully illustrated stories are available in both pdf and narrated iBook formats, were created by teachers in the NYU StarTalk Immersion Training Program for Teachers of Chinese (K-6).
 These stories are suitable for students of all levels.

 Upcoming Forums in Fall 2016

-November 4: Art in a Time of Chaos: Chinese Art in Teaching Culture at China Institute
+November 4 DCLT@China Institute: Art in a Time of Chaos: Chinese Art in Teaching Culture.